Struggling to sleep? Your circadian rhythm could be to blame

 One of the students involved, Holly Rau explained, “People who reported higher levels of mindfulness described better control over their emotions and behaviours during the day.
 In addition, higher mindfulness was associated with lower activation at bedtime, which could have benefits for sleep quality and future ability to manage stress.”

 Keen to learn the art of mindfulness? nib foundation partner, Smiling Mind offers a free, easy-to-use app that provides mindfulness meditation training programs that you can do anywhere, anytime.
-The app has already reached two million people across the globe and is used by tens of thousands of educators in schools.
+The app has already reached two million people across the globe and is used by tens of thousands of educators in schools. nib is also proud to support Smiling Mind and the NPY Women’s Council – Ngangkari Program to deliver Australia’s first mindfulness-based meditation app and accompanying resources which cater to the language and culture of Indigenous Australians.
 For more information, head to the Smiling Mind website.